quintian/DevOps-FinalProject/Readme-Multirepo _Jenkins-SonarQube-BlueOcean.md

-## Setup The Pipeline to Poll the Repositories

 ## Confugure SonarQube and Blue Ocean
 - Install the Sonarqube Scanner (latest version) plugin in Jenkins-> Manage Jenkins -> Plugins.